 Having a whole month dedicated to Pride with ongoing events and celebrations is incredible, especially considering how not so recent history would never have thought the LGBTQ community would be able to live openly, freely and happily.

-Also, despite the administration of #45 trying to roll back the clock on LGBTQ rights and protections, progress is being made daily, and that’s to be celebrated.
+Also, despite the Trump administration trying to roll back the clock on LGBTQ rights and protections, and even acknowledgement, progress is being made daily, and that’s to be celebrated.
 With each progressive law, new representation in television and film, with each elected leader from our community taking their post, history is being made.
 Today, with President Biden appointing Karine Jean-Pierre as White House Press Secretary, it’s a signal of working to get back on track, as she’s both the first Black press secretary AND the first openly gay person to hold this role.
 Installing her to this position says so much.

 Note: participating in Pride events is a great way to meet your local leaders, both who are a part of the LGBTQ community or are allies/advocates working on behalf of us all.
 You can tell where local leaders stand by if they participate or show up to Pride events vs sitting on the sidelines.

 Today, we can live out and proud, having completely different lives than those who paved the way for us.
 We can hold hands, dress how we want, have families, and for the most part do so without fear.
 A lot of brave women and men fought for that, and what we have today is thanks to them.

 A huge reason for celebrating and why Pride matters is so that their struggles are not forgotten and to help progress continue.